 SED delivers advanced MVR Spent Wash Evaporator Systems for grain-based and molasses-based 1G ethanol distilleries.
-Designed for high-fouling and high-solids applications, SED's proprietary MVR technology guarantees low steam consumption, high concentration efficiency, maximum condensate recovery, and full ZLD compliance.
+Designed for high-fouling and high-solids applications, SED’s proprietary MVR technology guarantees low steam consumption, high concentration efficiency, maximum condensate recovery, and full Zero Liquid Discharge compliance.
 The system concentrates dilute stillage, recovers reusable water, and produces concentrated syrup or spent wash for DDGS, incineration, or bio-composting.
-SED's MVR technology reduces steam consumption by up to 70%, lowering boiler dependency and operating costs.
+SED’s MVR technology reduces steam consumption by up to 70%, lowering boiler dependency and operating costs.

 The MVR system operates on the thermodynamic relationship between pressure, temperature, and latent heat of vaporization.
 Secondary vapor generated during evaporation is compressed using an electrically driven compressor.
 Compression raises the saturation temperature of the vapor, allowing it to be reused as the heating medium inside the evaporator calandria.